-Prior to joining the Babson community, Ryan served as the founding director of the Office of Alcohol & Other Drug Services (AODS) at Harvard University since 2005.
+Prior to joining the Babson community, Ryan spent a decade at Harvard University as the founding director of the Office of Alcohol & Other Drug Services (AODS) at Harvard University.
 In this capacity, Ryan provided vision and leadership for the development, implementation and evaluation of a comprehensive substance abuse prevention program focused on education, intervention, policy development, and coordination with treatment providers.
-As the first substance abuse prevention specialist in University history, Ryan’s leadership saw the implementation of a multitude of programs that promote safer practices among students and monitored the effectiveness of University protocol regarding alcohol and other drug abuse.
+As the first substance abuse prevention specialist in University history, Ryan’s leadership saw the implementation of a multitude of programs that promoted safer practices among students and monitored the effectiveness of University protocol regarding alcohol and other drug abuse.
 Among Ryan’s many accomplishments at Harvard was the creation of a nationally-recognized, award-winning peer education program, the Drug & Alcohol Peer Advisors (DAPA).
 Ryan also held a dual appointment as founding director of Harvard’s Department of Health Promotion & Education.
 In this role, Ryan oversaw the Office of Sexual Assault Prevention & Response, Health Education, and coordinated a multidisciplinary team of health professionals from medicine, nursing, nutrition, mental health, and wellness in support of an integrated and holistic approach to health and wellness.
-Prior to his position at Harvard, Ryan led the alcohol and drug education program at Dartmouth College.
+Prior to his positions at Harvard, Ryan led the alcohol and drug education program at Dartmouth College.

-Ryan holds a Bachelors degree in Human Development and Elementary Education/Moderate Special Needs and a Masters in Educational Administration, both from Boston College.
-Keeping student involvement central to his efforts, Ryan volunteers as the Region I Consultant for the BACCHUS Initiatives of NASPA – Student Affairs Professionals in Higher Education, a university and community based non-profit organization focused on health and safety issues.
-In this capacity, Ryan serves as a national resource and advisor on issues related to student health and peer education, and coordinates activities among affiliates throughout New England colleges and universities.
-He also serves on the board of directors for the New England College Health Association (NECHA), a regional affiliate of the American College Health Association, currently as President of the Association.
-Ryan has provided extensive expert consultation to institutions of higher education, independent schools, and other organizations on issues pertaining to substance abuse prevention, health promotion, and peer education.
+Ryan holds a Bachelor’s degree in Human Development and Elementary Education/Moderate Special Needs and a Master’s in Educational Administration, both from Boston College, and is pursuing a Doctorate in Higher Education Management from the University of Pennsylvania.
+Ryan has held a variety of leadership roles with the BACCHUS Initiatives of NASPA – Student Affairs Professionals in Higher Education, the American College Health Association (ACHA), and the New England College Health Association (NECHA).
+Ryan frequently provides expert consultation to institutions of higher education, independent schools, and other organizations on issues pertaining to substance abuse prevention, health promotion, and peer education.

 His energetic and visionary contributions to student leadership have been noted with such awards as Outstanding Advisor and Outstanding Peer Education Group through BACCHUS, Outstanding Organization by the Cambridge Prevention Coalition, and a Prevention Excellence Award from Outside The Classroom, Inc., in recognition of institutions that have excelled in their overall prevention efforts.
 In 2007, the New England College Health Association presented Ryan with the prestigious President’s Award, honoring a dedicated leader in the educational community who demonstrates creativity and innovation.
 Ryan was also the inaugural recipient of Babson’s “Early Impact Award,” presented to an individual for demonstrating leadership in modeling Babson’s core values (Integrity, Diversity, Innovation, Collaboration, and Excellence).
 Ryan continues to give tirelessly to improving the lives of students and helping them make positive personal decisions regarding their health and safety.